KonH/UDBase/Docs/Content.md

 }
 ```

 For use AssetBundles you need to build it for current platform using **Assets/AssetBundles/Build AssetBundles** menu item.
 Build result you can find in *projectFolder/AssetBundles*.
-After it, you need to place it on local or web server and provide corrent url to root folder in AssetBundleContentController constructor.
+After it, you need to place it on local or web server and provide correct url to root folder in AssetBundleContentController constructor.
 Root folder is a folder which contains platform-folders with AssetBundles, like "*http://127.0.0.1/AssetBundles*" which contains "*WebGL*" folder.

 In editor, you can simulate asset bundles without really deploy it using **Assets/AssetBundles/Simulation Mode** menu item.